-The talks are held on every Friday 5-6 PM on Zoom.
-Meeting ID TBA.
+The talks are held on every Friday 5-6 PM (Pacific Time) on Zoom.

 Friday, October 9: Ákos Nagy

 Abstract: -monopoles are special Yang-Mills-Higgs configurations on -manifolds.
 Donaldson and Segal conjecture that one can construct invariants of noncompact -manifolds by counting -monopoles.
 The first steps in achieving this goal is understanding the analytic properties of these monopoles, such as asymptotic and decay properties.
 In this talk, I introduce the proper analytic setup for the problem, and present our results about the asymptotic forms of -monopoles, with structure group being , on Asymptotically Conical -manifolds.
 This is a joint project with Daniel Fadel and Gonçalo Oliveira.

 Title: Nonnegative Ricci curvature and escape rate gap